 One important thing to remember is that overreacting to a bear market could just make things worse.
 Since you’ve got many retirement years ahead of you, finding adjustments to your finances that don’t involve selling off stocks is ideal.
 That might mean cutting back on your spending, downsizing your home and leaning more heavily on your Social Security checks for a few years.
 Another option is to look for short-term ways to pick up extra income, such as consulting gigs in the industry you just left.
 Either way, making some smaller sacrifices now can help you avoid much bigger ones later on.

 If You Have Been Retired for a While

-- How Long $1 Million Lasts in Retirement in Every State
+- How Long $1 Million in Retirement Will Last in Every State

 - If Your Credit Score is Under 740, Make These 4 Moves Now

 - Best Business Credit Cards